Stanley James: Cowboy, Preacher & Friend to the Famous. A talk by his grandson, writer Robert Nurden.

 Robert Nurden is a writer and journalist who has worked on the Guardian, Independent on Sunday and Daily Telegraph, as well as many other national newspapers and magazines.
 He has reported on worker exploitation in the international garment trade, reindeer herding in the Arctic, racial stereotyping by the Western media and cider-making in Herefordshire.
 He lives in East London, not far from where his grandfather was minister.

-Robert Nurden’s book ‘Heaven and Earth ‘will be published on 2 November.
+Robert Nurden’s book ‘Heaven and Earth‘ was published on 2 November.